 (A) is on a form prescribed by the Division;

 (B) is signed by the city manager and recipient;

 (C) identifies the recipient's name, address, date of birth, gender, height, weight, and eye color;

-(D) describes the locations, time periods, methods of take, and related activities authorized by the municipality; and
+(D) describes the locations, time periods, methods of take, and related activities authorized by the city; and